raspberryenvoie/piRa1n-web/README.md

 A web interface to configure and update piRa1n.

 # What is piRa1n?
-piRa1n let's you easily create a portable Checkra1n dongle with a Raspberry Pi 4/Banana pi M2 Zero.\
+[piRa1n](https://github.com/raspberryenvoie/piRa1n) lets you easily create a portable Checkra1n dongle with a Raspberry Pi 4 or a Banana pi M2 Zero.\
 [Here](https://youtu.be/lqGb8SG-VII) is a demo of piRa1n.\
 More informations about piRa1n can be found [here](https://github.com/raspberryenvoie/piRa1n).